fossabot/ativnos/docs/userguide.rst

 How to get started
 ------------------

-Right now ativnos is in a closed beta and accounts are created by invitation only.
+Right now Ativnos_ is in a closed beta and accounts are created by invitation only.

 You don’t need an account to get involved! check for publicly listed tasks here: https://ativnos.org/tasks/

-Using Ativnos
+Using Ativnos_
 -------------

 By defualt, all new users’ profiles and tasks are only viewable by other